ivycat/simple-page-specific-sidebars/README.md

 Some of our clients need the ability to easily create, and edit sidebars on a per-page basis using widgets.
 This is our solution, and we hope it helps others too. :)

 ## Changelog ##

+### 2.15 ###
+* New Feature: Inherit Parent Settings - When a page has a parent, it may inherit the Page Specific Sidebar behavior defined for its parent.

 ### 2.14.2 ###